 Except for those schools that are associated with a particular religious community, Montessori schools do not teach religion.

 At our school we do not participate in or promote any kind of religious instruction.
-We learn about holidays, such as Christmas, Hannukah, Diwali, Ramadan, Eid, and Chinese New Year, or other such festivals but all on the basis of broadening cultural knowledge and understanding.
-We welcome parent involvement in bringing in first-hand knowledge and understanding of these celebrations into our classrooms, however, we do ask that parents tailor any presentations and discussions to focus a cultural rather than religious level.
+We learn about holidays, such as Christmas, Hannukah, Diwali, Ramadan, Eid, and Chinese New Year, or other festivals, but all on the basis of broadening cultural knowledge and understanding.
+We welcome parent involvement in bringing in first-hand knowledge and understanding of these celebrations into our classrooms, however, we do ask that parents tailor any presentations and discussions to focus on cultural rather than religious aspects.
 Our goal is to give children a taste of the experience each celebration or festival by sharing the special foods, songs, dances, games, and age-appropriate stories.

 Montessori education fundamentally aims to inspire a child’s heart.
 So while Montessori does not teach religion, we do embrace the great moral and spiritual themes, such as love, kindness, joy, and confidence in the fundamental goodness of life.
 We encourage the child to begin the journey toward being fully alive and fully human.
 Everything is intended to nurture within the child a sense of joy and appreciation of life.